jijicanyu/Garcon/readme.md

 ```
 My thoery should be right, but what happened was even if `// $a = new A();` is uncommented, `$c ->foo` will still be changed.

-Besides this serious problem, other trivial things are that only core functionality was implemented and the program is not complete.
-Taint propagation in simple situations, such as string concatenation, is left unfinished.
+Besides, trivial cases of taint propagation, such as string concatenation, are left unimplemented.